panpanfei/Bringing-a-Blurry-Frame-Alive-at-High-Frame-Rate-with-an-Event-Camera/ReadMe.txt

 IMPORTANT NOTE
 ----------------
 1. Sometimes， for pursuing better result, please try with slightly changed parameters.
-   Make sure that there have enough events during each time interval (interval here mean the time between the neighbouring frames in our reconstructed video).
+   Make sure that there have enough events during each time interval (interval here means the time between the neighbouring frames in our reconstructed video).
 2. Should you have any questions regarding this code and the corresponding results, please contact Liyuan.Pan@anu.edu.au